nickmachairas/doctorate/docs/references.rst

 Abu-Hejleh, N., Abu-Farsakh, M., Suleiman, M. T., and Tsai, C. (2015a).
 "State of Practices in Databases for Deep Foundation Load Tests." *Proc., IFCEE 2015*, American Society of Civil Engineers, 237–246. `<http://dx.doi.org/10.1061/9780784479087.024>`_

+.. _Al-Shafei1987:

+Al-Shafei, K. A. R. (1987), "Axial Load Capacities of Steel Pipe Piles in Sand," M.S.
+Thesis, University of Texas (May).

+.. _Alyahyai1987:

+Alyahyai, K. S. (1987), "Use of Case Histories in Prediction of Load-Settlement Behavior of Steel Piles in Sand," M.S.
+Thesis, University of Texas (May).

 .. _API1989:

 American Petroleum Institute.
 (1989). *Recommended Practice for Planning, Designing and Constructing Fixed Offshore Platforms (RP 2A) - 18th Edition*.
 American Petroleum Institute.

+.. _Aschenbrenner1984:

+Aschenbrener, T. B. (1984), "The Settlement Behavior of Single Piles in Clay," M.S.
+Thesis, University of Texas.

 .. _Canadian1975:

 Associate Committee on the National Building Code (1975), *Canadian Manual on Foundation Engineering*, National Research Council of Canada

+.. _Chiu1993:

+Chiu, Kuan (1993), "A Study of Axial Load Capacity of Piles from Case Histories", M.S.
+Thesis, Univ. of Texas (May)

 .. _Briaud1987:

 Briaud, J.-L., Anderson, J., Perdomo, D., and Tucker, L. M. (1987).
 "Evaluation of API Method Using 98 Vertical Pile Load Tests." *Proc., Offshore Technology Conference*, 19th Annual Offshore Technology Conference, Houston, Texas.
 447-451. `<http://dx.doi.org/10.4043/5411-MS>`_

+.. _Dennis1982:

+Dennis, N. D. (1982), "Development of Correlations to Improve the Prediction of Axial Pile Capacity" Ph.D.
+Dissertation, University of Texas, 315 pp., December.

 .. _Dennis1983a: